Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

+Figures~\ref{Chiron_I} and \ref{penetr-single-cl} show several examples of transition curves of individual cascades from various Chiron events.
 Figure~\ref{penetr} shows the average transition curves of high energy showers, with $\Sigma E(\gamma) \geq 10 $ TeV, from Chiron-type families.
 For comparison, the average calculated transition curve was shown by dotted line.
 In calculations it was assumed that 100 gamma-rays of energy greater than 10 TeV enter into the chamber from the atmosphere.
 The power index of an integral spectrum, $\gamma$ = -1.3, the same form as observed in the experiment was assumed.
 One finds that experimental showers demonstrate far stronger penetrating power than that expected in the case of electromagnetic particle incidence.
 A possibility of the showers being gamma-rays from the ordinary type of meson production have been made implausible as well as from the argument on their penetration, as from isolation and absence of accompanied air showers.
 If they would be gamma-rays we should expect accompanied air cascades from neutral pions associated with them.